 Although it would be cool to see a Dragon event – even though there’s only three Dragon-type Pokemon right now in Pokemon Go.

 Trainers, what Pokemon did you catch during Adventure Week?
+Have you kept and evolved any since then?
 Leave a comment below.